openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 getBundleInfoForSelfSync(bundleFlags: number): BundleInfo

-Obtains the bundle information of this bundle based on the given bundle flags in synchronous mode.
+Obtains the bundle information of this bundle based on the given bundle flags.
+This API returns the result synchronously.

 **System capability**: SystemCapability.BundleManager.BundleFramework.Core